Tonterias/jhipsterpress/README.md

 # LEARNING PROJECT: http://www.spingular.com/ (formerly jhipsterpress)

 First, I would like to thank Jon Rudell (https://github.com/ruddell).
-Without his help, http://www.spingular.com/ would not have been possible!
-Note that it takes +30 seconds to wake up http://www.spingular.com/ in Heroku free account.
+Without his help, http://www.spingular.com/ would not have been possible! **Note that it takes +30 seconds to wake up http://www.spingular.com/ in Heroku free account**.

 ![](ReadMe/homepage.png)